Ex-Soldier Kindly Myers Exposes Assets In Extremely NSFW Picture

 Even though Kindly censored her nipples with the help of her hands, she showed off plenty of skin to tease her fans.

-The model opted for minimal makeup, let her slightly damp hair down, looked straight into the camera and left her lips slightly parted to pull off a very sultry pose.
+The model opted for minimal makeup, let her slightly damp hair down, looked straight into the camera, and left her lips slightly parted to pull off a very sultry pose.

 In the caption, the model informed her fans that the sultry picture was captured by Tampa-based photographer, Vincent Pierce, who is famous for his glamour photoshoots.